FSFitzgerald/VRILLAR-BE-TEST/README.md

 # Introduction

-This project is about a REST API that displays content crawled from the F1 racing results at RACE RESULTS [a link](http://formula1.com/)
+This project is about a REST API that displays content crawled from the F1 racing results at RACE RESULTS [formula1.com](http://formula1.com/)

 # Technology in project